 This fuel is depleted quickly, as glucose has only four calories of energy per gram, so it's activated in the first 30 minutes of exercises or when performing high-intensity exercise movements (anaerobic) like lifting a heavy object or sprinting .

-After about 30 minutes, glycogen reserves start to deplete, and your body gradually switches to fat as a fuel source.
+After around 30 minutes, glycogen levels begin to decline and your body begins to use fat as a fuel source.

 Even though fat has more calories per gram (nine), this happens later on because the process of converting fat into readily available energy is much slower.